Codecademy/docs/content/python/concepts/built-in-functions/terms/id/id.md

 Subjects:
   - 'Computer Science'
   - 'Data Science'
 Tags:
   - 'Functions'
   - 'Methods'
   - 'Id'
-  - 'Objects'
-  - 'Numbers'
   - 'Memory'
   - 'Debugging'
 CatalogContent:
   - 'learn-python-3'
   - 'paths/computer-science'
   - 'paths/data-science'
 ---

 The **`id()`** function gives a unique number for any object in Python.
 This number is the location of the object in the computer’s memory.
-This will be consistent for the duration of the object's lifetime
+This will be consistent for the duration of the object's lifetime.

 ## Syntax